Bhuj it is!

-The first shop we stumbled on had bhatik collections, beautiful beaded hats, mirrored hand bags and clutches and an array of belts.
+The first shop we stumbled on had batik collections, beautifully beaded hats, mirrored handbags and clutches and an array of belts.
 Our next stop was a shoe shop.
-Impressive designs at such reasonable rate!
-I wanted to pack a bunch of them but my giant feet was just not happy with the elegant sandals.
-So I had to pass them and we proceeded walking down the village.
+There were Impressive designs at such a reasonable rate!
+I wanted to pack a bunch of them right away, but my giant feet were not happy with the elegant sandals.
+Sadly, I had to let them go.
+We proceeded to walk further down the village.

-As we entered Vishram bhai's shop is something you should not miss in Bhujodi.
+Vishram bhai's shop is something you should not miss in Bhujodi.
 Why?
-Because he has the most beautifully designed shawls, carpets, bedsheets, quilts in all rates; they are national award winners.
-He was patiently showing us his different creations in spite of realizing we were poor travelers who were not gonna spend much.
-It was too irresistible that we picked up few pieces.
-After gulping down a tumbler of Chaas, he again checked on for some coffee!!
-Well, the warmth of their hospitality is still lingering on.
+Because he has the most beautifully designed shawls, carpets, bedsheets, quilts at all rates.
+He has also won a national award for his craft.
+He was patiently showing us his various creations despite realizing we were poor travellers who could not spend much.
+However, we gave in and did purchase a few pieces.

 Looking for a stay at Bhuj?
 Find here